SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 But again, it is profound lack of creativity to think students cannot motivate themselves when they are waged, or have their financial cares met.
 How would I motivate myself with some pressure?
-That's so say, I can think of a million ways --- which is to say, the million ways my girlfriend and I can achieve orgasm.
+That's so easy, I can think of a million ways --- which is to say, the million ways my girlfriend and I can achieve orgasm.